-57 I consider the likely effect on customary fishing from the aquaculture activities proposed in the area of coastal permit U120642 will be relatively small.

-As noted, there is little available quantitative data on customary catch taken from the coastal permit area.
+- I consider the likely effect on customary fishing from the aquaculture activities proposed in the area of coastal permit U130769 will be negligible. - As noted, there is little available quantitative data on customary catch taken from the coastal permit area.
 MPI is therefore unable to estimate an average annual customary catch or proportion of customary catch likely to be affected by the proposed aquaculture activities.
-Rather, MPI can only make an assessment of the effect of the proposed aquaculture activities on customary fishing based on qualitative information.

-59 Overall, I consider the effect on customary fishing from the proposed aquaculture activities will be relatively small because:

-- not all recreational customary fishing methods would be excluded from the site; - area inshore of the coastal permit U120642 would become available for customary fishing; and - alternative areas within Port Underwood and the wider Marlborough Sounds could absorb the customary fishing displaced from the site.
+Rather, MPI can only make an assessment of the effect of the proposed aquaculture activities on customary fishing based on qualitative information. - Overall, I consider the effect on customary fishing from the proposed aquaculture activities will be relatively small because: - the area excluded to customary fisheries would be small; - only a small amount of customary fishing is likely to occur at the site; - not all customary fishing methods would be excluded from the site; - area inshore of the coastal permit U130769 would become available for customary fishing; and - alternative areas within Nydia Bay, Pelorus Sound and the wider Marlborough Sounds could absorb the customary fishing displaced from the site.